symlex/symlex/TRADEOFFS.md

 ## Potential reasons not to use Symlex

-- Symlex has a small community so far, see [history](https://github.com/symlex/symlex#history)
+- Symlex is not backed by a company and has a small community, see [history](https://github.com/symlex/symlex#history) (you're welcome to join us)
-- Development is mostly driven by the needs of specific applications (development started to have a high-performance replacement for FOSRestBundle)
+- Development is mostly driven by a [single developer](https://blog.liquidbytes.net/about/) depending on the needs of specific applications (development started to have a high-performance replacement for FOSRestBundle)
-- It is not good for developers who are not comfortable reading at least small amounts of framework code as not everything is documented 100% (you are welcome as ask for help via email and send additional docs as pull request)
+- It is not good for developers who are not comfortable reading at least small amounts of framework code as not everything is documented 100% (you're welcome as ask for help via email or send additional docs as pull request)
 - Symlex is completely not suitable if you would like to or need to work with existing Symfony bundles
 - Symlex is not good if you prefer configuration over coding
 - Copy and pasting code from Stack Overflow or the Symfony documentation often won't work without